Architecting Adaptable Solutions

 Studio Pro enforces consistency during both development and implementation, and enables finding usages while protecting the implementation.

-Designing the Interfaces
+Designing Interfaces

-- Split your adaptable solution architecture into the three main functional parts
+• Split your adaptable solution architecture into the three main functional parts.

-- Think about which parts of the shared core are reusable in other parts:
+• Think about which parts of the shared core are reusable in other parts.

-- Define which entities (data/state) are required in which parts of the functionality
+• Define which entities (data/state) are required in which parts of the functionality.

-Applying IP Protection
+Applying Intellectual Property (IP) Protection

 Mendix Platform Version